Occupational Health and Safety

 Years

-Number of employees hired
+Number of new graduates hired

 People

-Number of mid-career employees
+Number of mid-career employees hired

 People